biocq/DORGE_codes/Data_processing/README.md

 The layout of data folders is expected:

-|- **DORGE_pipeline** (folder containing codes and data for generating feature profiles used by the DORGE paper for model training and figure/tables generation)
+|- **Data_processing** (folder containing codes and data for generating feature profiles used by the DORGE paper for model training and figure/tables generation)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|--- Gene_annotation (Gene annotation based on Ensembl, GENCODE, COSMIC and other resources)